markhilt/ARBitR/README.md

 # ARBitR

-ARBitR is an overlap aware genome assembly scaffolder for 10X Chromium linked reads.
+ARBitR is an overlap aware genome assembly scaffolder for linked sequencing reads.
 A preprint describing the application is now out: https://doi.org/10.1101/2020.04.29.065847

 ## Dependencies
 - Python3